zpz/dotfiles/neovim/README.md

    ```

 8. On Mac, the default `Terminal` app messes with colorschemes.
 If it's an issue to you, choose an alternative terminal app, such as `Alacritty`.

+9. Enable copying to the system clipboard so that the text can be pasted into other programs:

+   If using X11, install `xclip`.
+If using Wayland, install `wl-paste`.
+To tell whether I'm using X11 or Wayland, do `echo $XDG_SESSION_TYPE`.

+   After this, the "yank" command (`y`) in Neovim copies to the system clipboard.

 With NeoVim, the "regular" Vim is not needed.
 But in some situations a minimal Vi will be handy.
 If somehow that is missing, install `vim.tiny`.
 You may want to set `EDITOR=vi` or `EDITOR=nvim` in `~/.bashrc`.